<latemp_subject "IRPWUG Announces Project "What you see is what you think"" />

 the operating system's windows will look more appropriate to their context.

-Their borders are planned to be visualised as if they were drawn by pencil
+Their borders are planned to be visualized as if they were drawn by pencil

 while using a 4 cm long ruler.
 Like real-life windows, they will become

 <li><p><b>Improvement to Windows fonts</b> - a new font labeled "Times and again Roman"

 is now available for installation.
 This font looks much like "Times New

 Roman" except for some important alteration.
 Among other adjustments, the

 lowercase and capital 'O's were added a small beard and a hat, the lowercase